What is Achilles Tendinitis?

 The solution is obvious: start slowly, and work on conditioning your muscles and tendons before you increase levels of intensity or distance.
 There are other things you can do as well, such as checking that your shoes fit and support your foot properly, making sure you warm up and do some dynamic stretches before your workout, and taking a break from running (try swimming or biking a couple of days instead).
 These preventive tactics apply to others with a risk of tendon problems as well, such as dancers or workers who are on their feet a lot.

-Find Great Foot and Ankle Care in Spring Valley and Midwood Brooklyn, New York
+Find Great Foot and Ankle Care in Spring Valley, NY

 “Things have come to a pretty pass” when Achilles tendonitis is holding you up, but we’re here to help.
-Call Brook Valley Podiatry in Spring Valley, NY at (845) 352-0757 or our Midwood Brooklyn location at (718) 434-0600 and set up a time to come in.
+Call Brook Valley Podiatry in Spring Valley, NY at (845) 352-0757 or fill out our online form to schedule an appointment.
 We’ll talk over your foot issues with you, determine the reasons for them, and set up a plan for treating your symptoms and preventing Achilles damage.
 As the song says, “we know we need each other.”
 You need us to help you solve your foot issues, and we need you so we can use the foot care skills we’ve learned, and so let’s get together and make this work.